georglauterbach/hermes/README.md

 > [!NOTE]
 >
-> We do not support platforms apart from `amd64` because messing with APT sources is difficult and can easily brick your system.
+> We do not support platforms apart from `amd64` because differentiating platforms involves a complexity explosion for this project.

 ## :rocket: Usage